TonyBUK/AoC/2016/Day04/readme.md

     What is the sector ID of the room where North Pole objects are stored?

 The problem is to know this, you'd need to know that the word: "northpole" is stored within the matching object.
-So it's hinted upon, but not explained, meaning unless you know this, the algorithm is going to be:
+So it's hinted upon, but not explicitly defined, meaning unless you know this, the algorithm is going to be:

     FOR each Input